pousse-cafe/pousse-cafe-deploy/README.md

 # pousse-cafe-deploy

-This file provides the required Maven settings for deploying automatically artifacts into SNAPSHOT repositories.
+`snapshot_release_settings.xml` provides the required Maven settings for deploying automatically artifacts into SNAPSHOT repository.
 It requires 2 environment variables to be defined:

 - `USER_ID`